deskflow/deskflow/README.md

 ## Synergy Vintage

-For vintage computer enthusiasts, [https://github.com/nbolton/synergy-vintage](Synergy Vintage) aims to keep the origins of Synergy alive.
+For vintage computer enthusiasts, [Synergy Vintage](https://github.com/nbolton/synergy-vintage) aims to keep the origins of Synergy alive.
 You can use Synergy Vintage on operating systems available from 1995 to 2006.